What Works: evidence for social policy

 A consortium of eight universities, led by Professor Gloria Laycock at University College London in partnership with the College of Policing, are working together on a three-year programme of work to build more evidence on what really works in reducing crime.
 The commissioned work is developing academic capacity within the UK to map the existing evidence base for crime reduction, label it for quality, cost and impact, and make it easily accessible for practitioners and decision makers.

-This centre, led by Professor Henry Overman at the London School of Economics, will analyse, gather and disseminate research evidence across a wide spectrum of interventions for local economic growth - such as employment, skills, regeneration and transport initiatives.
+This centre, led by Professor Henry Overman at the London School of Economics, analyses, gathers and disseminates research evidence across a wide spectrum of interventions for local economic growth - such as employment, skills, regeneration and transport initiatives.
 Primary users of the centre's outputs will be decision-makers and practitioners working in local economic partnerships, cities and local authorities, which will use the evidence to ensure the best spending decisions for their areas.

 The ESRC in partnership with the Scottish Government, have commissioned a new Centre that will be led by Professor Nicholas Watson and Professor James Mitchell of Glasgow and Edinburgh Universities.
-The Centre will manage a three-year programme of work to build evidence for what works in creating effective public services in Scotland.
+The Centre manages a three-year programme of work to build evidence for what works in creating effective public services in Scotland.
+Over the next three years WWS will work closely with Community Planning Partnerships and other stakeholders to find, create, evaluate and communicate the evidence of what works in delivering the Scottish model of public service delivery.

 This initiative will evaluate what works in tackling poverty across a range of areas including in-work poverty, child neglect; poverty experienced by young people who live alone and poverty linked to mental health problems and physical disabilities.
-Based at the Public Policy Institute for Wales at Cardiff University, these projects will help guide charities and policy makers on the most efficient and effective ways to assist households in poverty.
+Based at the Public Policy Institute for Wales at Cardiff University, these projects commence in October 2014 and will help guide charities and policy makers on the most efficient and effective ways to assist households in poverty.

 The UK Government has designated the Early Intervention Foundation (EIF) a 'What Works Centre' for identifying what is effective in early intervention.
-We are currently commissioning a number of locality based evaluation partnerships across England, in partnership with the EIF, that will begin their work in August 2014.
+We have recently commissioned a number of locality based evaluation partnerships across England, in partnership with the EIF, that began their work in August 2014.

 The Big Lottery Fund is in the process of creating the Centre for Ageing Better, a £50 million hub for the gathering and application of evidence to identify what makes for a better quality of life in older age.